areynold/accessibility-for-project-managers/PITCHME.md

 ## Spend time on process

+---

-* Identify intake and prioritization heuristics--regulatory requirements are not enhancements
+Identify intake and prioritization heuristics

+* Regulatory requirements are not enhancements
+* Understand "this inconveniences the user" vs. "this disenfranchises the user"

+---

 * Develop use cases and personas
 * Identify supported technologies
 * Identify canonical guides